 In Uganda, the new government has returned the remains of the seventy-five year old British-Israeli citizen, Mrs.

-In Uganda, the new government has returned the remains of the seventy-five year old British-Israeli citizen, Mrs. Dora Bloch.
+Background: In Uganda, the new government has returned the remains of the seventy-five year old British-Israeli citizen, Mrs. Dora Bloch.
 Mrs. Bloch was murdered after being taken to hospital following the notorious entebbe hijack three years ago.

 SYNOPSIS: Mrs. Bloch's body was found buried near a village about twenty miles (30 kilometres) from the Ugandan capital, kampala, and was later identified by Israeli pathologist Dr. Maurioce Rogo.
 On Tuesday (29 May), Mrs. Bloch's son Bertram arrived to collect his mother's remains, after visiting the Entebbe terminal where the other hijack hostages were rescued by Israeli commandos.